endurantgames/cosmiclegends/src/classes/mage.md

     equal to the Volume.
     You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

+Eldritch Might

+:   Your power continues to grow, but at what cost?
+Increase your
+    maximum Might to 15.

 :::::::::::::::::::::::::::::::::::::